 The GED Tennessee exam consists of four subject areas, and individuals have the option to take all four tests at once or schedule them separately.
 Candidates can choose to take the tests at designated testing centers or opt for the Tennessee GED test online, which provides flexibility for those with busy schedules.

 Upon passing all four subject tests, candidates will receive their High School Equivalency Diploma from the state of Tennessee, which is recognized by employers and educational institutions across the country.
-There are many colleges that accept the GED credential as equivalent to high school diploma.
+There are many colleges that accept the GED credential as equivalent to a high school diploma.

-Tennessee GED Requirements
+GED in Tennessee Requirements

 Specifically, they must submit a completed HSE Recommendation for 17-Year-Old Students form, which must be signed by a parent or guardian and the superintendent of their last attended school.
 This ensures that underage candidates have the necessary support and approval to take the test.